jacquesmatcgithub/myMovies/design_documents/time_log.md

 04/16/2018 | 3.0 | Worked on my indie project.
 Finally got the one-to-many issue fixed between my movie and viewinghabit tables.
 04/19/2018 | 4.0 | Added the movie select grid, adding multiple movies to the user's catalog, and cleaning up the user database.
 04/20/2018 | 4.0 | Did a whole lot of work on my project.
 Got the foreign keys to work.
 Fixed a bug in the CrudUser class.
 Added city and state to the user entitiy.
-04/21/2018 | 9.0 | Added consumption of wunderground webservice.
+04/21/2018 | 11.0 | Added consumption of wunderground webservice.
 Added 'watched it' functionality.
 Created a wunderground class.
 Moved the code that populates the movie details page to a class.
+Added functionality for user to rate a movie by clicking on the rating stars.